Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: A microscopic model for the migration of phenotypically heterogeneous cell populations

 \subsection{Mathematical modelling of phenotypic changes}

-Due to phenotypic changes, which occur at rate $\lambda$, cells at position $\x$ in the phenotypic state $y$ can transition to a new phenotypic state $y'$ with a probability that is given by the kernel $K^{y'}_y[\mathcal{S}^\ddagger](t,\x)$, which is a conditional probability of $y'$ given $y$.
-The dependence of the kernel $K^{y'}_y$ on the distribution of environmental factors $\mathcal{S}^\ddagger(t,\x)$ captures the fact that phenotypic changes undergone at time $t$ by cells at position $\x$ may be affected by the local cellular microenvironment~\citep{gkretsi2018cell,goodman1989e8,trepat2012cell}.
-We assume the kernel $K^{y'}_y$ to be such that
+Due to phenotypic changes, which occur at rate $\lambda$, cells at position $\x$ in the phenotypic state $y$ can transition into a new phenotypic state $y'$ with a probability that is given by the kernel $K[\mathcal{S}^\ddagger]({y'}|y)$.
+The dependence of the phenotypic transition kernel $K$ on the distributions of environmental factors $\mathcal{S}^\ddagger(t,\x)$ captures the fact that phenotypic changes undergone at time $t$ by cells at position $\x$ may be affected by the local cellular microenvironment~\citep{gkretsi2018cell,goodman1989e8,trepat2012cell}.
+We let the kernel $K\equiv K[\mathcal{S}^\ddagger]$ satisfy the following assumptions